Competition (economics): Trade competition

 While competition is understood at a macro-scale, as a measure of a country's advantage or disadvantage in selling its products in international markets.
 Trade competition can be defined as the ability of a firm, industry, city, state or country, to export more in value added terms than it imports.

 Using a simple concept to measure heights that firms can climb may help improve execution of strategies.
 International competition can be measured on several criteria but few are as flexible and versatile to be applied across levels as Trade Competitiveness Index (TCI).

 Trade Competitiveness Index (TCI)

-TCI can be formulated as ratio of forex (FX) balance to total forex as given in equation below.
-It can be used as a proxy to determine health of foreign trade, The ratio goes from −1 to +1; higher ratio being indicative of higher international trade competitiveness.
+TCI can be formulated as ratio of import-export balance to total foreign trade transactions as given in equation below.
+It can be used as a proxy to determine health of foreign trade.
+The ratio goes from −1 to +1; higher ratio being indicative of higher international trade competitiveness.

 In order to identify exceptional firms, trends in TCI can be assessed longitudinally for each company and country.
 The simple concept of trade competitiveness index (TCI) can be a powerful tool for setting targets, detecting patterns and can also help with diagnosing causes across levels.
 Used judiciously in conjunction with the volume of exports, TCI can give quick views of trends, benchmarks and potential.

-Though there is found to be a positive correlation between the profits and forex earnings, we cannot blindly conclude the increase in the profits is due to the increase in the forex earnings.
-The TCI is an effective criteria, but need to be complemented with other criteria to have better inferences.